maths29/leaderboard/README.md

 # 📖 [Leaderboard- HTML, CSS, JS] <a name="about-project"></a>

-This is the  project Leaderboard
+This is the first project of Module 2

 ## 🛠 Built With <a name="built-with"></a>